 5. Increase Your Income

-If you still can’t find extra money in your budget, it is time to consider increasing your income.
-These can be done a few different ways.
+After following the above steps and you still can’t find extra money in your budget, it might be time to consider increasing your income.

 Ask for a Raise

 Prepare a statement to bring to your boss.
-Explain why you are an asset to the company, and show how you have helped the company be successful and earn money.
+Explain why you are an asset to the company.
+Give concrete examples to show exactly how you have helped the company to be successful and earn more money.

-It’s not easy to change jobs.
-Starting back at square one, getting out of your comfort zone, and having to relearn everything isn’t fun for anyone.
+I know it’s not easy to change jobs.
+It’s hard to start back at square one, get out of your comfort zone, and learn a new job.
 But, look at the big picture.
-If it will bring you closer to your financial goals, than it is probably worth the switch.
+If a job change will bring you closer to your financial goals, than it is probably worth the switch.

 Find a Side Hustle

-A Side Hustle is a job you can work in addition to the job you already have.
+A side hustle is a job you can work in addition to the job you already have.
+You might do this job during the weekends or evenings.
 Anyone and everyone can have a side hustle, and I know many people who have multiple side hustles!
 I LOVE side hustling!

 If you’re needing some side hustle ideas check out the article, 12 Legit Side Hustles for Stay at Home Moms, for a few ideas.
 Many of these side hustles are for ANYONE, not just stay at home moms!